Can you get Travel Insurance with medical conditions?

 If you’re concerned about the cost, there are some steps you can take to get cheaper Travel Insurance.

-• Consider choosing a destination with lower medical costs.
-Coverage tends to be pricier when traveling to countries with high private healthcare expenses.
+- Consider choosing a destination with lower medical costs.
+Cover tends to be pricier when travelling to countries with high private healthcare expenses.
+The US famously has an expensive healthcare system, so Travel Insurance for the US will be more expensive than Travel Insurance for Europe.

-• If you plan to travel two or more times within a year, an annual policy is typically more cost-effective than securing coverage for each trip.
+- Consider one policy for the whole year.
+If you plan to travel two or more times within a year, an Annual Multi-Trip Travel Insurance policy is typically more cost-effective than securing cover for every single trip.

 The length of your trip and the cost of medical treatment in the country you plan to visit can affect the costs of medical cover.
 For example, a week’s trip to Milan will be cheaper to cover than a two-week holiday in New York City.

-One thing you should never do is to declare your medical conditions inaccurately.
+You should never knowingly declare your medical conditions inaccurately..
 Doing so may reduce the policy premium, but you would invalidate your cover and leave yourself responsible for all the costs incurred in the event of a claim.

 Frequently asked questions